• Recipes

 On the other hand, conventionally-grown strawberries may use synthetic pesticides, GMOs, and chemical fertilizers to maximize crop yield and reduce pest damage.

-Organic strawberries growing on vine
+organic strawberries growing on vine

 1. Lower pesticide residue levels: Organic have been shown to have lower levels of pesticide residues than conventional strawberries.